szymonwieloch/go-teleport/README.md

 # Build and run

-To bild the application using docker:
+To build the application using docker:

 ```
 docker build -t teleport .